WWE Raw live results: CM Punk & Jey Uso face-to-face

 — Jackie Redmond interviewed LA Knight in the back, and he wants whoever wins the world title belt on Saturday.

 — Bron Breakker still doesn’t understand why he and Bronson Reed didn’t just go destroy everyone in the battle royal, since that’s the clearest path to the world title.
-Paul Heyman answer is that 20 is less than 1, and if Bron takes out the one guy who is in the way of getting the next title shot, Bron’s path to the world title is clear.
+Paul Heyman’s answer was that 20 is less than one.
+If Bron takes out the one guy who is in the way of getting the next title shot, Bron’s path to the world title is clear.
 And so tonight, it’s LA Knight and Bron Breakker, YEAH.

 — A video package on a decade of Asuka in WWE.
 Highlights of Asuka tearing through NXT and WWE, highlighting her undefeated streak, Royal Rumble win, Money in the Bank win, Elimination Chamber win and other wins were shown.

-— JD McDonough and Finn Balor went to Adam Pearce, looking for their tag team title rematch, but instead JD got a match with Sheamus.
+— JD McDonough and Finn Balor went to Adam Pearce looking for their tag team title rematch.
+Instead, JD got a match with Sheamus.
 Pearce also had some news for Dominik Mysterio, but that’s a plot thread to be resolved later.

 Nikki Bella v.
 Roxanne Perez (w/ Raquel Rodriguez)